spacenectar/builda/README.md

 in the `.builda.json` file under the `atom` command.

-This is a powerful feature as not only does it allow you to specify the directory to generate files in, it also allows you to specify the scaffold to generate from, so if you had some components which needed to be typescript and others that needed to be javascript, you can specify a different scaffold for each.
+This is a powerful feature as not only does it allow you to specify the directory to generate files in, it also allows you to specify the blueprint to generate from, so if you had some components which needed to be typescript and others that needed to be javascript, you can specify a different blueprint for each.

 ## Prefabs

-Scaffolds are a great way to build parts of your project, but sometimes you want to build out an entire project.
+Blueprints are a great way to build parts of your project, but sometimes you want to build out an entire project.
 This is where prefabs come in.

-A prefab is essentially a massive scaffold, which contains all of the files and directories that you would need to build a project.
+A prefab is essentially a massive blueprint, which contains all of the files and directories that you would need to build a project.

-A prefab does differ a little from a scaffold in that it is not designed to be modified once it has been created, all prefab files live inside the .builda directory and you use a `builda` command to run your application and keep your project files in sync.
+A prefab does differ a little from a blueprint in that it is not designed to be modified once it has been created, all prefab files live inside the .builda directory and you use a `builda` command to run your application and keep your project files in sync.